stark-infinity/stark-infinity/README.md

 <div style="background-image: url('https://github.com/saitejakavuru/saitejakavuru/blob/master/network.png');">

 an undergrad student majoring in the field of computer science.
-My area of concentration mainly revolves around making AI more usable to address real-world problems and an enthusiastic learner too.< a
+My area of concentration mainly revolves around making AI more usable to address real-world problems and an enthusiastic learner too.

-I'm currently learning and developing projects in machine learning and deep learning with areas like COMPUTER VISION AND NEURAL NETWORKS.< a
+I'm currently learning and developing projects in machine learning and deep learning with areas like COMPUTER VISION AND NEURAL NETWORKS.

 ## Reach me @